Resist : Reconstruction of irises from templates: Evaluation

 \textbf{Gabor Filter} For the Gabor filter feature extractor, we use filter bank 5 from OSIRIS.
 The binarized output after convolution of normalized iris image with filter bank 5 of OSIRIS is our template.
 This is fed to \resist{}-G which learns to reconstruct back the corresponding normalized iris image.

-We explore two types of attacks defined by Mai et al.~\cite{mai2018reconstruction}, \textbf{Type-1} attack where a reconstructed iris is matched with its corresponding real iris and \textbf{Type-2} attack where reconstructed irises are matched with real irises of the same class.
+We explore two types of attacks defined by Mai et al.~\cite{mai2018reconstruction}, \textbf{Type-1} attack where a reconstructed iris is matched with its corresponding real iris. \textbf{Type-2} attacks where reconstructed irises are matched with real irises of the same class excluding the image used to create the template.
 Type-1 and Type-2 accuracy depend on a distance threshold.
 This distance threshold is varied to trade off between TAR/FAR.
 When we vary between TAR/FAR we are changing the threshold according to the feature extractors and observing the resulting change on \resist{}.
+We see the resulting ROC curves in Figure~\ref{fig:roc}.
 We also report \textbf{Rank-1} of our reconstructed irises.
 Rank-1 accuracy is an all-all matching and does not use a threshold.
 A reconstructed iris has its distance calculated across the entirety of the real dataset.
 A true positive in this case is if the lowest distance (between a reconstructed and a real iris) is with an iris of the same class.
-We use the cosine distance for our deep templates and the Hamming distance for \iriscode based template.
+We use the cosine distance for our deep templates and the Hamming distance for \iriscode{}s.